jigglycrumb/personal-landing-page/README.md

-# landing-page
+# personal-landing-page

 Simple landing page similar to linktr.ee
+Includes a dark mode with automatic detection

+### Installation

+Fork this repository

 ### Customization

 Edit `/site.config.js` and `/src/components/Blurb.astro`.
 Icons have to be added to `/public`.

-### Deploy
+### Deployment

-Deploys to Github pages by default.
+This project deploys to Github pages by default.
+Just enable it in the repository settings.

 ---